hpcc-systems/hpcc-vs-spark/Documentation/README.md

 https://www.oreilly.com/ideas/investigating-sparks-performance

-[2] An HPCC Systems ®can have 2 different types of clusters – a Thor and/or ROXIE cluster.
+[2] An HPCC Systems can have 2 different types of clusters – a Thor and/or ROXIE cluster.
 A ROXIE cluster, or rapid delivery engine, functions as the engine that delivers answers to queries (e.g. from the web).
 The function of a Thor cluster is very similar to the function of a Spark cluster.
-Both are designed to execute big data workflows, such tasks as extraction, loading, cleansing, transformations, linking and indexing.
+Both are designed to execute big data workflows, including such tasks as extraction, loading, cleansing, transformations, linking and indexing.

 [3] i2.8xlarge instance type is a retired instance type.
 Today, an equivalent is i3.8xlarge which costs much less, $2.496 per hour.